Tantre Farm CSA Newsletter

 HAPPY THANKSGIVING, EVERYONE!

-The vegetables for this last distribution have been compiled into 2 big (1-3/4 bushel) boxes.
-Your herbs of parsley and rosemary will be on the side.
-You will also receive 2 jars of The Brinery’s sauerkraut on the side.
+The vegetables for this distribution have been compiled into 1 big (1-7/8 bushel) box and 1 smaller (1- 1/9 bushel) box.
+The Brussels stalks, kale, parsley, sage, and ONE jar of Brinery Sauerkraut will be on the side.
 You may want to bring your own containers or bags, if you don’t want to haul the boxes home.
-Otherwise, you can return them at another time to the Farm or the AA Farmers’ Market throughout this winter.
-Most of the following items can be stored for long-term (especially the root vegetables) or preserved very simply, so please note storage or simple cooking tips listed below, in the ASPARAGUS TO ZUCCHINI cookbook (p.
-191), or on our website. **Also, if you’re having trouble identifying any unfamiliar produce, please look for “Veggie ID” with additional information on our website under CSA INFO or under RECIPES.
+You can also return them anytime to the Farm or the AA or Chelsea Farmers’ Market throughout this winter.
+Most of the following items can be stored for long-term (especially the root vegetables) or preserved very simply, so please note storage or simple cooking tips listed below, or on our website. **Also, if you’re having trouble identifying any unfamiliar produce, please look for “Veggie ID” on our website under CSA INFO or RECIPES tabs.

 WHAT’S PART OF YOUR SHARE?

-BEETS: This beet variety will be in a mixed net bag of topless roots; this is Red Ace baby beets (round, smooth, deep red roots with sweet flavor when eaten raw or cooked).
+BEETS (Red Ace): This beet variety will be in a mixed net bag of topless roots; round, smooth, deep red roots with sweet flavor when eaten raw or cooked.

 -How to use: roots good in juices, soups, stews, roasted, boiled, steamed, excellent grated raw into salads or baked goods.

 -How to store: store unwashed in plastic bags in hydrator drawer of refrigerator for up to 2 weeks.